qBioTurin/connector/_pages/examples.md

 ##   Ovarian Cancer Application

 **CONNECTOR** is extremely flexible in analyzing longitudinal data and aims to tackle a key difficulty in the visualization of high-dimensional clustering data.
-To show the basic use of CONNECTOR, we analyzed the spontaneous tumor growth patterns of patient-derived xenograft (PDX) lines derived from the propagation of one chemotherapy-na\"ive high-grade serous epithelial ovarian cancer (HGS-EOC).
+To show the basic use of CONNECTOR, we analyzed the spontaneous tumor growth patterns of patient-derived xenograft (PDX) lines derived from the propagation of one chemotherapy-naive high-grade serous epithelial ovarian cancer (HGS-EOC).
 In particular we will exploit the PDX line #475 and the PDX line #1864 of the protocol published in [(Erriquez J, 2016)](https://doi.org/10.18632%2Foncotarget.8325).

 {% include feature_row id="feature_rowEasy" %}